Softonic is proud to partner with Adobe Creative Cloud. When you download from us, we may earn a commission.

 This article doesn’t contain any magic editing solutions or great retouching secrets.
 Instead, what you’ll find below are 5 simple Photoshop techniques for improving your photos.
 Techniques that you can – and indeed, should – use again and again.

 With the exception of smartphones, most modern cameras allow users to shoot their photos in high-resolution RAW format.
 If your camera permits this, then you should certainly do so, as it will give you greater information to work with when it comes to editing.

 The thing is, though, if you don’t conserve all that information when you open your RAW files, then there’s not much point in shooting RAW in the first place.
 Conserving the info means keeping your extracted RAW files relatively neutral.

-Better to keep all options open by processing your RAW files for the widest exposure latitude possible and with relatively neutral color settings.
+It’s better to keep all options open by processing your RAW files for the widest exposure latitude possible and with relatively neutral color settings.
 This way, even if you’ve already decided that you’re going for a stark and crunched photojournalistic vibe, all the info is still there in the file in case you need it.

-2. Layer For effect(s)
+2. Layer for effect(s)

 If you’re not already working with Adjustment Layers, you should be.
-Adjustment Layers sit on top of the background image, allowing you to make changes to things like contrast, color balance, saturation and exposure, without destructively altering the original file underneath.
-This gives you much greater flexibility to go back and tweak edits, or apply them selectively to only specific parts of the image.
+Adjustment Layers sit on top of the background image, allowing you to make changes to things like contrast, color balance, saturation, and exposure, without destructively altering the original file underneath.
+This gives you much greater flexibility to go back and tweak edits or apply them selectively to only specific parts of the image.